The Book of Revelation, Chapters 1-3

 PERSONAL REVIEW QUESTIONS

-5 What is the final condition of the remnant church?
+4 What are the results of tribulation on the church?